Sandia Preparatory School

-Mission Statement & Vision

-Mission Statement: “The joy of learning and living is at the center of all we do.
-Sandia Preparatory School provides remarkable opportunities for intellectual and personal growth within a challenging and balanced program.
-As an extension of our families, Sandia Prep’s diverse community inspires students to find their academic focus, talents, and creativity.”

-Vision: “At Sandia Prep, we will inspire our students to discover their purposes in the world by: developing essential skills and intellectual potential through challenging academics; cultivating a socially responsible environment of innovation and creativity; and engaging as a vibrant community for the betterment of society.”

 History

 In 1958, Barbara Young Simms began to investigate the possibility of starting a girls day school in Albuquerque.
 In 1965, she secured land, established a board of trustees, and formed the Sandía School, a nonsectarian school.
 In late January 1966, the Rev. Paul G. Saunders, an Episcopal priest, was selected headmaster and, later that year, the school opened.
 The year began with 75 students in grades 5 through 10 (grade 11 was added the next year; grade 12 the year after), and finished with 82 students.

-In 1969, Orell Phillips served as interim headmaster while the school’s board searched for a new head.
-In 1970, Mose Hale became third headmaster.
-Three years later, Sandía School became coeducational.
-In 1974, Elton Knutson was selected as fourth headmaster.
+In 1973, Sandía School became coeducational.
 The school began to refer to itself as Sandia Preparatory School and expanded to a coeducational school during the 1974-75 academic year.
 Fifth-grade classes were discontinued in the 1985-86 school year.
-For the next academic year, Dick Heath joined Sandia Prep as its fifth headmaster.

-Since its founding in 1966, Sandia Prep has grown from a girls school serving 82 students in three buildings to a coeducational institution serving 670 students at its maximum in multiple buildings and facilities that fill a 30-acre (120,000 m2) campus.
+Since its founding in 1966, Sandia Prep has grown from a girls' school with 82 students in three buildings to a coeducational institution with 670 students at its maximum in buildings and facilities that fill a 30-acre (120,000 m2) campus.
 The first graduating class in 1969 consisted of six girls and has risen to roughly 80.